jja08111/jja08111/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning the Flutter.
+- 🌱 I’m currently learning Flutter.

 ### Status about me